If your child is at the parallel play age, here’s what to keep in mind.

 For the first year or so of your baby’s life, playtime is a pretty solitary affair.
 But as your child ages, you’ll notice him or her starting to play with other children.
 Not playing together, necessarily, but side-by-side.
 When children play near other kids without interacting they are engaging in what early childhood development experts call “parallel play.”
 To provide an example, if you see your child approach a group of children, pick up a doll, and play alone –without having the doll “talk” with other dolls or something similar– then your child is engaging in parallel play.

 Parents may be confused as to why their child seems totally immersed in a game yet ignoring potential playmates.
 However, parallel play is a completely normal stage of development.
-It’s technically considered the fourth stage in the “play spectrum” and happens during toddlerhood starting at around 1 years old.
+It’s technically considered the fourth stage in the “play spectrum” and happens during toddlerhood starting at around one year old.
 Read more about the different stages here.

 What you need to know about parallel play: